• Skip to primary navigation

 Chocolate Bourbon Pumpkin Cake

-Published: Oct 31, 2018 · Modified: Oct 26, 2020 by Jenn · This post may contain affiliate links
+Published: Oct 31, 2018 · Modified: Oct 26, 2020 by Jenn ·This post may contain affiliate links ·

-Jump to Recipe
+Jump to Recipe Pin Recipe

 This is not your ordinary Pumpkin Cake!
 I created an adult Halloween Cake with layers of pumpkin date sponge and chocolate bourbon buttercream.
 That's right, while the kids are devouring candy, the adults can enjoy a slice of black and orange delight.